 The design process is a collaborative effort among various professionals and consultants including design engineers, landscape architects, and general contractors.
 These professionals form the implementation team for the planning and design efforts required to meet the goals and objectives of the delivery of 2000 acres.
 The design process also takes into consideration the certification, long-term maintenance and functionality of each facility that will be installed.
 Furthermore, this process assures that projects that are planned, designed and executed will receive credit by the state and that the lifecycle costs meet the goals of the program.

-The design efforts of the Program are being led by Soltesz and Bowman, who have played a key role in the project’s identification and verification process and are well suited to manage the design of these projects.
-The CWP is looking to add local design and professional service firms to work with both Soltesz and Bowman on these designs.
-If you are interested in working with us, please complete our subcontractor registration form or feel free to reach out to the members of our team listed below.
+The design efforts of the Program are being led by Soltesz who have played a key role in the project’s identification and verification process and are well suited to manage the design of these projects.
+The CWP is looking to add local design and professional service firms to work with Soltesz on these designs.
+If you are interested in working with us, please complete our subcontractor registration form.

 As a result of the Clean Water Partnership, the County has developed an expedited permit process for retrofit projects related to MS4 compliance.
 The expedited permit process is a sustainable solution due to the fact that the CWP will manage the long-term maintenance of each facility installed as part of the 30-year program.